Keep Exploring

 There are four species of domesticated squash that are commonly grown in gardens: winter squash, pumpkin, summer squash, and gourds.
-All four species are essentially cultivated in the same manner but members of the different species will not cross with one another, allowing a seed saver to grow multiple squash species at the same time.
+All four species are essentially cultivated in the same manner, but members of the different species will not cross with one another, allowing a seed saver to grow multiple squash species at the same time.

-Sow seeds outdoors after danger of frost has passed in the spring, or start from seed indoors and transplant out in the spring.
+Sow seeds outdoors after the danger of frost has passed in the spring, or start from seed indoors and transplant out in the spring.

-Create 12 inch diameter hills 6 feet apart.
+Create 12-inch diameter hills 6 feet apart.
 Plant 6-8 seeds per hill and later thin to 3-4 plants per hill.
 Sow seeds 1 inch deep.

 5-10 days

 Common diseases include powdery mildew, downy mildew, and cucumber mosaic virus.
-Watch plants carefully for signs of this cucumber mosaic, which include yellow mottling, puckering of leaves, and rotting fruit, and remove plants from the garden.
+Watch plants carefully for signs of this cucumber mosaic, which includes yellow mottling, puckering of leaves, and rotting fruit, and remove plants from the garden.

 Do not place infected plants in the compost pile that you use for your garden.
 Aphids can carry the virus, so you may want to consider pest control methods to control aphids in the garden.

-Try making “Cheesy Zucchini Breadsticks” or “Colache”.
+Try making “Cheesy Zucchini Breadsticks” or “Colache.”
 Butternut squash (and others) can be used in soups or roasted.
 Check out this recipe for “Baked Winter Squash with Maple Nut/Seed Butter” from Ros Creasy, author and advisor to Seed Savers Exchange.

-Zucchini and yellow squash will last a week or more in the refrigerator, whereas the squash with thicker, harder skin can last significantly longer – up to several months, depending on the species.
+In contrast, winter squash with thicker, harder skin can last significantly longer – up to several months, depending on the species.
+Storing winter squash over the long term usually requires a period of curing that toughens up the shell.

-Learn about how to store winter squash.
+Learn how to store winter squash.

 There are four species of domesticated squash that are commonly grown in gardens.
 All four species have the same mating system and are essentially cultivated in the same manner when grown for seed.
-However, generally a seed saver can grow one variety of each species for seed without worrying about crossing.
+However, generally, a seed saver can grow one variety of each species for seed without worrying about crossing.

 Annual